Flat design

 Flat design is a minimalist design language or design style commonly used in graphical user interfaces (GUI) (such as web applications and mobile apps), and also in graphical materials such as posters, arts, guide documents and publishing products.

 Definition and purpose

 Flat design is a style of interface design emphasizing minimalist use of simple elements, typography, and flat colors.

 Designers may prefer flat design because it allows interface designs to be more streamlined and efficient.
 It is easier to quickly convey information while still looking visually appealing and approachable.
 Additionally, it makes it easier to design an interface that is responsive to changes in browser size across different devices.
-With minimal design elements, websites are able to load faster and resize easily, and still look sharp on high-definition screens.
+With minimal design elements, webpages can be downloaded faster and resize easily, and still look sharp on high-definition screens.
 As a design approach, it is often contrasted to skeuomorphism and rich design.